Ashleigh Gentle: Background, career highlights, quotes

 Surprisingly not selected for the 2012 London Games, Gentle’s only finish came in Rio four years later, where she came home in a decidedly underwhelming 26th place.
 Worse was to come in Tokyo in 2021 where she failed to finish, being lapped out on the bike leg.

-Moving up to long-course racing in 2022, though, Gentle’s early success in prestigious PTO middle-distance events, such as the PTO Canadian Open and the Collins Cup, bodes well for a fresh chapter in this top performer’s triathlon career.
+Moving up to long-course racing in 2022, though, Gentle’s early success in prestigious PTO middle-distance events and later the renamed T100 series saw a fresh chapter in this top performer’s triathlon career.
 There’s plenty of fuel left in Ashleigh Gentle’s tank.

 How old is Ashleigh Gentle?